Personalize selling with product rec quizzes 👉

 It’s part of the longer customer journey, which includes nurturing brand advocates who encourage their friends and families to buy from your company as well.
 This is crucial, as more than half of people seek advice from friends and family about brands on social media.

-More than three quarters of consumers expect brands to understand and care about them before they consider purchasing.
-And 89% of consumers are measuring your brand against big hitters like Amazon, Netflix, and Starbucks.
+Many consumers expect brands to understand and care about them before they consider purchasing.
+And consumers are measuring your brand against big hitters like Amazon, Netflix, and Starbucks.

-That means you need a robust relationship marketing strategy if you want to keep customers coming back for more.
+That means you need a robust customer relationship marketing strategy if you want to keep folks coming back for more.
+Here’s how.

 Personalize the customer experience